jimgoo/hfrisk/README.md

 The `configure.sh` script will try to install all dependencies in a folder called `lib`.

-The code has been tested with the following on Ubuntu 12.04 LTS:
+The code has been tested with the following:

 - Aarmadillo 3.6.1: for easy linear algebra (SMP only)
 - nlopt 2.3: for nonlinear optimization of ARMA-GARCH log-likelihood functions.